15352307twj/Dashboard/07-design.md

 ### Sign In [POST]

-You may creat your account using this action.
+You may create your account using this action.
 It takes a JSON object containing your information.

 + Request (application/json)